Model-Free Trajectory-based Policy Optimization with Monotonic Improvement: Model-free Policy Update for Trajectory-based Policy Optimization

 MOTO alternates between policy evaluation and policy update.
-At each iteration $i$, the policy evaluation step generates a set of $M$ rollouts\footnote{A rollout is a Monte Carlo simulation of a trajectory according to $\rho_1$, $\pi$ and $p$ or the execution of $\pi$ on a physical system.} from the policy $\pi^i$ in order to estimate the Q-Function $\tilde{Q}^{i}$ (Sec. \ref{sec:qfunc}) and the state distribution $\tilde{\rho}^i$ (Sec. \ref{sec:stateDist}).
+At each iteration $i$, the policy evaluation step generates a set of $M$ rollouts\footnote{A rollout is a Monte Carlo simulation of a trajectory according to $\rho_1$, $\pi$ and $p$ or the execution of $\pi$ on a physical system.} from the policy $\pi^i$ in order to estimate a (quadratic) Q-Function $\tilde{Q}^{i}$ (Sec. \ref{sec:qfunc}) and a (Gaussian) state distribution $\tilde{\rho}^i$ (Sec. \ref{sec:stateDist}).
 Using these quantities, an information-theoretic policy update is derived at each time-step that uses a KL-bound as a trust region to obtain the policy $\pi^{i+1}$ of the next iteration.